 the priest was muttering away verses in sanskrit. she couldn’t understand a word. she admonished herself. why hadn’t she checked on the net? the last few days, she’d had a lot of time at work. she was leaving in a couple of months, she wouldn’t be given any important assignments now. pete had offered her a position in boston. he’d spoken to them, he’d said, but she had declined. something hadn’t felt right about it all.

-had she waned to go to boston or been transferred there as part of the global team, that would be one thing. but she knew pete was doing this only because he knew how disturbed she was feeling at being without a job suddenly. she’d joined axiom straight after business school; campus placement. in india, the company was based in bangalore. there had been great joy at home when everyone heard the news. then the talk and worries had started. how would she live all by herself, in a different city… so far away. bangalore was where all the excitement was, shejo kaku had announced during dinner one day, but it was in the south still. “sambhar idli!” her cousin shom had sniggered, “bordi will eat sambhar idli every day!”
+had she wanted to go to boston or been transferred there as part of the global team, that would be one thing. but she knew pete was doing this only because he knew how disturbed she was feeling at being without a job suddenly. she’d joined axiom straight after business school; campus placement. in india, the company was based in bangalore. there had been great joy at home when everyone heard the news. then the talk and worries had started. how would she live all by herself, in a different city… so far away? bangalore was where all the excitement was, shejo kaku had announced during dinner one day, but it was in the south still. “sambhar idli!” her cousin shom had sniggered, “bordi will eat sambhar idli every day!”

 ira’s father had laughed at that and said, “hmmm, fish… fish, how will the bengali live without it… what say, shom!”